WCheng111/xinliugroup/content/authors/Xunjiang Luo/_index.md

 ---
 # Display name
-title: Li Chen
+title: Xunjiang Luo

 # Username (this should match the folder name)
 authors:
-  - Li Chen
+  - Xunjiang Luo

 # Is this the primary user of the site?
 superuser: false